learn-co-curriculum/pc-ios-app-funFacts/README.md

 **Requirements**

-+Use an array to hold your facts
++ Use an array to hold your facts

 **Stretch**

-+See if you can randomly select and element from the array.
++ See if you can randomly select and element from the array.